-North Dakota Council on the Arts Announces Sixth Annual Special Edition Ornament
+North Dakota Council on the Arts Announces Sixth Annual Special Edition Ornament (SOLD OUT)

 **Looking for a unique piece of art?
 Would you like to help support the arts in North Dakota?
 Then be sure to check out NDCA's Special Edition ornaments!
 These ornaments make a great gift for yourself or someone special!**